Tour Statistics

 Gunjur Forest & Kartong Wetlands

 Early morning departure from your hotel after breakfast takes us to Gunjur Forest along the coast.
 Birding will begin at Tujereng Farmland, followed by the Kartong Wetlands, with additional stops at key sites along the way.
-This day provides excellent opportunities for bird photography, capturing both forest and wetland species before returning to the hotel for the evening.

 Key Species: